-Two superbly curved and rippled horns rise from this animal’s brow, coming to long, slim, sharp points that make effective weapons for defence or breeding-season disputes.
+Two superbly curved and rippled horns rise from this animal’s brow, coming to long, slim, sharp points that make effective weapons for defense or breeding-season disputes.

-Living on the open, grassy plains of Africa, this antelope is a grazer, but a fairly specialized one.
-It does not feed on long grass but centres its foraging efforts on short, newly sprouted grass.
+hirola’s geographic range is on the open, grassy plains of Africa, this antelope is a grazer, but a fairly specialized one.
+It does not feed on long grass but centers its foraging efforts on short, newly sprouted grass.
 This means that the Hirola must move constantly from place to place, looking for new grass.

 The creatures are crepuscular, feeding heavily mostly around sunrise and again immediately after sunset.
 Most of the time, these antelopes live in small herds of up to a dozen animals, though they sometimes band together temporarily.